 - 1. Pick 1.000 documents from your data set.
 We choose the first 1.000 here but it does not matter usually which part you choose: head -n 1000 documents.json > documents-lk.json. - 2.
 Compress it: bzip2 -9 -c documents-1k.json > documents-1k.json.bz2 track.json is just the entry point to a track but you can split your track as you see fit.
 Suppose you want to add more challenges to the track above but you want to keep them in a separate files.
-Let's start by storing our challenge in a separate file, e.g in challenges/append-only.json.
-Create the directory and store the following in append-only.json:
+Let's start by storing our challenge in a separate file, e.g in challenges/index-and-query.json.
+Create the directory and store the following in index-and-query.json: